localstack/docs/content/en/user-guide/aws/ec2/index.md

     --output text | tee key.pem
 {{< /command >}}

-You can assign necessary permissions to the key pair file using the following commands:
+You may need to assign necessary permissions to the key files for security reasons.
+This can be done using the following commands:

 {{< tabpane text=true >}}